General L.W. "Fig" Newton

-Sergeant Monica Brown, Silver Star
+Sergeant Monica Brown was awarded the Silver Star for valor.

-Sergeant Isaac Rice, 10th Cavalry
+Sergeant Isaac Rice

 …telling our stories – lest our stories are co-opted and told for us by revisionists.